 From hurricanes in Florida to earthquakes and wildfires in California, Mother Nature has a ton of ways to completely destroy your livelihood.

 In the event of a natural disaster, you may be eligible for an SBA Disaster Loan, which offers up to $2 million in funding at a low interest rate for qualifying businesses.

 Machinery breaks down, which is unfortunate when it’s integral to the operation of your business.

 Maria Cruz, owner of Heavenly Flowers Too, experienced that firsthand when her delivery truck broke down.

 Banks turned her down (and they would have taken too long to provide funding anyway), but she was able to get a loan for $60,000 processed in three days from a non-traditional lender and had her truck back up and running in no time.

-If something like this happens to you, a working capital loans might be the best solution.
+If something like this happens to you, a working capital loans might be a solution.

-Customers are your lifeblood, but it your company is attacked in the press, business will dry up fast.
+Customers are your lifeblood, but if your company is attacked in the press, business will dry up fast.